cloudmesh/technologies/chapters/incomming/pytorch.md

 faster retrieval of the data or results which are required for neural network.
 There are many variable provided by PyTorch which detail on Tensor and its gradient.
-It provides provision for computational graphs which helps alot during the debugging of the code or viewing any results from any computations step by step [@hid-sp18-520-PyTorchgrad].
+It provides provision for computational graphs which helps a lot during the debugging of the code or viewing any results from any computations step by step [@hid-sp18-520-PyTorchgrad].

 There are many modules defined in PyTorch, such as nn Module, which is